 We also map rights of way permissive footpaths and bridleways as well as byways.
 And, if you don’t know the key differences or symbols of each of the types, you’re in the right place to find out!

-We know the number of different symbols for public rights of way may get confusing.
-Below, we have broken down each type for you.
+We know the number of different symbols for public rights of way may get confusing, so we have broken down each type for you.
 Please note, these symbols are taken from our 1:25000 (Explorer) and/or 1:50000 (Landranger) mapping.

 The green dashed line (on OS Explorer maps) or pink dashed line (on OS Landranger maps) are footpaths with a public right of way.
 They are legally protected routes that the public may use by foot.
 Local authorities hold and maintain the definitive map of Rights of Way in their area and these are the legal documents for the status and alignment of rights of way.
 If an amendment is required, we rely on Local Authorities to pass this on to us so we can then revise our maps.
 Footpaths may cross private land, and in such cases the footpath must be kept to as the public only have the right to walk along the footpath.
 If a landowner wishes to divert a public right of way they must obtain a legal order from their local authority.
 Footpaths are usually signposted with yellow or green arrows.